Ads.com, LLC Monetizer Program - Terms and Conditions

 4.5 Direct the domain name servers of each of Publisher’s domains/keyword domains (together, “Publisher’s Domains/KW DNs”) to the domain name servers and IP addresses specified by Company and/or redirect Publisher Marketing Content to the Internet URL specified by Company;

-4.6 Not use the MP or the Site for any purpose that is unlawful or prohibited by these MP Terms;
+4.6 Not use the MP or the Site for any purpose that is unlawful, fraudulent, unethical, improper, or prohibited by these MP Terms, in Company’s sole and absolute discretion;

 4.7 Refrain from stress testing any aspect of the MP;